 Section 800 is for students admitted to the SAHE program.
 Please contact School of Education Graduate Programs Coordinator, Kelli Clark, at Kelli.Clark@colostate.edu for more information about registration.

 Sections 801 & 802 are for students admitted to the OLPC program.
-Please contact Tabitha Coates at email@example.com for more information about registration.
+Please contact Coronda Ziegler at firstname.lastname@example.org for more information about registration.